 - Your “baby blues” don’t get better.
 It’s common to have a dip in mood during your baby’s first 2 weeks.
 After that, you should feel better.
 But if you’re still sad or even hopeless weeks later, and the feelings are growing intense, that’s more than the blues.

 - Sadness or guilt consume your thoughts.
 Feeling upset once in a while is normal.
-But if you have crying spells, or you often feel unhappy about being a parent, or you’re often "down on yourself" as a mom, these may be among the first signs of postpartum depression.
+But if you have frequent crying spells, or you often feel unhappy about being a parent, or you’re often "down on yourself" as a mom, these may be among the first signs of postpartum depression.

 - You lose interest in things you enjoy.
 Are you laughing at your favorite romantic comedy?
 Are you interested in being affectionate with your partner?
 What about your favorite foods?
 Are you enjoying them?
 Are you eating at all?
 If you said no, talk to your doctor about these changes in mood and habits.

 - You have trouble making decisions.
 Maybe you’re too tired to think straight.
 Maybe you just don’t care.
-If you can’t decide whether or not to get out of bed, take a shower, change your baby’s diaper, or take her for a walk, these may be early signs of postpartum depression.
+If you can’t decide whether or not to get out of bed, take a shower, change your baby’s diaper, or take them for a walk, these may be early signs of postpartum depression.

 - You worry you won’t be a good mom.
 Who hasn’t worried about this?
 It’s common among moms whose babies are sick or premature, or were born with special needs.
 But if this is not your situation, then having constant doubts about yourself as a mother could mean something else.

 - Your sleep patterns have changed.
-Of course they have.
+Of course, they have.
 You have a baby!
 But if you can’t even rest when your child is napping, or you’re sleeping all the time, that’s likely something other than a new sleep pattern.

 - You’ve had big, stressful changes in your life.
 Maybe you’ve been fighting with your partner, or your family isn’t helping you care for your baby.
 Perhaps someone you loved died a short time ago.
 Stressful events like these can worsen your sadness and trigger postpartum depression.